tsoding/gp/README.md

 ![demo](./assets/demo.png)

+The development of this project was performed live on [https://twitch.tv/tsoding](https://twitch.tv/tsoding).
+Every stream is archived on YouTube and can be found in [this playlist](https://www.youtube.com/playlist?list=PLpM-Dvs8t0VZhPhStYD0aS30Y1awAv-DO).

 ## Idea

 - Write a simple game where agents are trying to survive in an environment fighting for food and with each other.